 Various stakeholders are working to promote the EITI in these countries with the EITI International Secretariat providing direct and indirect coordination and support.
-Parallel outreach efforts are needed to prospective supporting countries, companies, investors and civil society organisations.
+Parallel outreach efforts are needed from the EITI and partners to prospective supporting countries, companies, investors and civil society organisations.

-The draft 2017 workplan highlights outreach as priority in strengthening the EITI Standard as a global standard.
-It notes that "given the current funding environment, active outreach activities are foreseen to be limited though there clearly are some opportunities to bring some important players into the fold".
-Outreach does not necessarily require substantial additional funding.
-For example, improved coordination between EITI's stakeholders can result in enhanced outreach activities by others than the EITI Secretariat and chair.
-Other times, the chair is simply mentioning the EITI while on other business and letters from the Secretariat and chair can be a cost effective way of reaching out.
+The International Secretariat work plan 20182 instructed the Secretariat to support outreach efforts in accordance with the agreed strategy.
+USD 70,000 was allocated for outreach activities.
+There are extensive outreach activities that do not require funding or only some relatively minor funds.
+For example, improved coordination between EITI's stakeholders could result in enhanced outreach activities by others than the EITI Secretariat and Chair.
+Other times, the Chair is simply mentioning the EITI while on other business and letters from the Secretariat and Chair can be a cost-effective way of reaching out.